AdityaSonawane1155/Image-Fusion-for-Enhanced-Shape-Classification/README.md

 # Image-Fusion-for-Enhanced-Shape-Classification
  ## Introduction
- In this report, a low and high level fusion strategy is used to improve the classification performance of a synthetic dataset.
+ In this task, a low and high level fusion strategy is used to improve the classification performance of a synthetic dataset.
 The 1000 instances in the dataset each have three 32x32 images that represent one of the four geometric shapes (pentagon, circle, square, or triangle).
 Three distinct background types—gradient, noise, and spotlight—are used to